Mamba Smith: ARCA Series

 In 2015, it was rumored that Smith would make his ARCA Racing Series debut late in the season, but the deal would ultimately fall through.
 On July 21, 2022, it was announced that Smith would make his official ARCA Menards Series debut at the Lucas Oil Indianapolis Raceway Park, driving the 02 car for Young's Motorsports.
-Smith ran inside the top ten for a majority of the race, finishing 9th after starting 8th.
+Smith ran inside the top-ten for a majority of the race, finishing ninth after starting 8th.

-On September 29, 2023, Smith announced that he will return to Young's Motorsports, running the ARCA Menards Series West race at Phoenix Raceway in November.
-On October 4, he announced that he will drive the No. 15 Toyota for Venturini Motorsports at Toledo Speedway.
-He finished the race in 9th 4 laps down due to an on-track incident with Jon Garrett.
+On September 29, 2023, Smith announced that he would return to Young's Motorsports, running the ARCA Menards Series West race at Phoenix Raceway in November.
+On October 4, he announced that he would drive the No. 15 Toyota for Venturini Motorsports at Toledo Speedway.
+He finished the race in ninth, four laps down due to an on-track incident with Jon Garrett.

 Media career

 Since 2021, Smith has served as an analyst for NASCAR.com, having the unofficial role of "Chief Hype Officer" of NASCAR, conducting interviews with drivers and running some of NASCAR's social media work.
 He also is an analyst for the NASCAR YouTube show, Backseat Drivers, and the co-host of Mark, Mamba and The Mayor, a podcast that features former drivers Mark Martin and Jeff Burton.

 Smith made his debut as a pit reporter with NASCAR on Fox in the 2024 ARCA race at Dover Motor Speedway.
 He has also appeared on Fox's Kevin Harvick's Happy Hour podcast alongside Kevin Harvick himself as well as Kaitlyn Vincie in 2024.
 He also appears in TruTV/TNT Sports' television show NASCAR Inside The Playoffs.